mcorning/simpleCodePublishedRepo/README.md

 Alternatively, you can accomplish the same thing with mouse clicks:

-1) select the `master*` button in the bottom/left corner of VS Code
+1) select the `master*` button in the bottom/left corner of VS Code (the asterisk means there are unsave/committed changes)
-2) select `origin/main` from the bottom of the list of branches
+2) select `origin/main` from the bottom of the list of branches that appears at the top/center of VS Code
-3) now you can commit changes to the new branch
+3) now you can commit changes to the new branch (`main` replaces `master` from step 1)